Why Choose Lincoln

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 In addition to the information provided on this course page, our What You Need to Know page offers explanations on key topics including programme validation/revalidation, additional costs, contact hours, and our return to face-to-face teaching.

-As a part of the programme you are required undertake a placement where you need to acquire 100 hours of face-to-face therapeutic work.
+As a part of the programme, you are required undertake a placement where you need to acquire 100 hours of face-to-face therapeutic work.
 The purpose of the placement is to enable you to develop experience in delivering therapy and competence in counselling skills.
-You will be required to engage in a minimum of two hours of individual supervision per month from the start of the placement.
-Supervision is compulsory and an integral part of the programme.
+You will be required to engage in a minimum of minimum of 1.5 hours of individual supervision per calendar month (i.e., ratio of 8 hours counselling to 1 hour supervision, with supervision every two weeks) from the start of the placement.
+Supervision is compulsory, external to the programme, and needs to be independently arranged by each student.

 Postgraduate study is an investment in yourself and your future.
 It can help you to further or completely change your career, develop your knowledge, enhance your salary, or even prepare you to start your own business.
 Postgraduate students at the University of Lincoln benefit from inspirational teaching combined with high-quality facilities and learning spaces, great industry links, and unique research opportunities, all of which are designed to help you stand out from the crowd and make the most of your time with us.